davidgasquez/awesome-duckdb/README.md

 - [Georgia State University Book Prices](https://crimede-coder.com/graphs/GSUBooksQuery) - DuckDB powered WASM app where you can search how much students spend on books at Georgia State University.
 - [duckdb-claude-slack](https://github.com/sidequery/duckdb-claude-slack) - A Slack data analysis agent powered by DuckDB and Claude Code.
 - [Ducklings](https://github.com/tobilg/ducklings) - A minimal DuckDB WASM build for browsers and serverless environments like Cloudflare Workers.
+- [msgvault](https://github.com/wesm/msgvault) - Archive a lifetime of email and chat.
+Offline search, analytics, and AI query over your full message history.
+Powered by DuckDB.

 ## Integrations